 Before each sesson, Tech Training will provide a Zoom link for live online classes, along with any required class materials.

 Get an overview of best practices to create design projects that work within the Stanford University Identity Guide using Adobe Illustrator.
-This session covers the proper use of the Stanford University logos, colors, fonts and typography.
+This session is an introduction for learning how to design with a consistent Stanford brand voice.